micahgodbolt/beacss/README.md

 2. **Stay DRY [Don't Repeat Yourself]**

-    * Whenever possible, use variables, mixins, and placeholders to avoid repetitious code
+    * Whenever possible, use variables, mixins, and placeholders to avoid repetitious code.

 3. **Use semantic placeholders**